-- 20.1 The current edition of Robert's Rules of Order shall be used as a reference at any Board or Members' Meeting so far as they may be applicable without coming into conflict with the act of incorporation, Articles, By-Laws, Regulations and Policies adopted by Hockey Canada. - 20.2 At all Board meetings, a quorum shall consist of a majority of the number of Directors. - 20.3 At all Members' Meetings, a quorum shall consist of those Members holding a majority of the votes that are eliqible to be cast at a meeting of Members. - 20.4 All Members' Meetings, except a Special Meeting requested under By-Law 22.1(b), shall be called by the President on order of the Chair of the Board.
+- 20.1 The current edition of Robert's Rules of Order shall be used as a reference at any Board or Members' Meeting so far as they may be applicable without coming into conflict with the act of incorporation, Articles, By-Laws, Regulations and Policies adopted by Hockey Canada. - 20.2 At all Board meetings, a quorum shall consist of a majority of the number of Directors. - 20.3 At all Members' Meetings, a quorum shall consist of those Members holding a majority of the votes that are eligible to be cast at a meeting of Members. - 20.4 All Members' Meetings, except a Special Meeting requested under By-Law 22.1(b), shall be called by the President on order of the Chair of the Board.
 The President shall send notice of the time and place of Members' Meetings to each Director and to the office of each Member.
 Such notice shall be sent by mail, courier, personal delivery, telephonic, electronic or other communication facility not less than twenty-one (21) Days before the meeting and shall be accompanied by a meeting agenda and reasonable information to permit Members to make informed decisions.
-Members' Meetings may be held upon shorter notice provided waivers of notice are given in writing by all Members having voting rights at that meeting. - 20.5 If the Directors or Members call a meeting of Members, those Directors or Members, as the case may be, may determine that the meeting shall be held entirely by means of a telephonic, electronic, or other communication facility that permits all participants to communicate adequately with each other during the meeting. - 20.6 Delegates to all Members' Meetings shall be affiliated with the Member which they represent.
+Members' Meetings may be held upon shorter notice provided waivers of notice are given in writing by all Members having voting rights at that meeting. - 20.5 If the Directors or Members call a meeting of Members, those Directors or Members, as the case may be, may determine that the meeting shall be held entirely by means of a telephonic, electronic, or other communication facility that permits all participants to communicate adequately with each other during the meeting. - 20.6 Any person entitled to attend a Members' Meeting may participate in the meeting by means of a telephonic, an electronic or other communication facility that permits all participants to communicate adequately with each other during the meeting.
+A person so participating in such a meeting is deemed to be present at the meeting, and may vote at the meeting by means of the communication facility that Hockey Canada has made available for that purpose. - 20.7 Delegates to all Members' Meetings shall be affiliated with the Member which they represent.
 Members will provide Hockey Canada with written notice of the names of its Delegates ten (10) Days prior to the Members' Meeting that the Delegate will be attending.
-An alternate Delegate may be substituted for a named Delegate who is unable to attend the Members' Meeting. - 20.7 Copies of the minutes of all Members' Meetings shall be forwarded as expeditiously as possible after such meetings to members of the Board of the Directors and the offices of each Member. - 20.8 A Special Resolution passed by the Members is required to make any change to the manner of giving notice described in By-Law 20.4.
+An alternate Delegate may be substituted for a named Delegate who is unable to attend the Members' Meeting.

-20.9 Speaking privileges at any Members' Meeting are reserved for the Board, Delegates, the Chief Executive Officer, the President and Chief Operating Officer, and such other persons as may be recognized by the Chair.
+- 20.8 Copies of the minutes of all Members' Meetings shall be forwarded as expeditiously as possible after such meetings to members of the Board of the Directors and the offices of each Member. - 20.9 A Special Resolution passed by the Members is required to make any change to the manner of giving notice described in By-Law 20.4. - 20.10 Speaking privileges at any Members' Meeting are reserved for the Board, Delegates, the Chief Executive Officer, the President and Chief Operating Officer, and such other persons as may be recognized by the Chair.